-They embody a different kind of power that’s aligned with how we see with the logical eyes and how we see with the so-called illogical eyes — this latter idea especially as seen from the perspective of culture.
+They embody a different kind of power that’s aligned with how we see with the logical eyes and how we see with the so-called illogical eyes — this latter idea, especially as seen from the perspective of culture.

 Their presence in a string of cards, especially if the string consists of the highest rank court cards, can indicate the thoughts or emotions of these higher powers.

-If the King of Swords doubts as to whether he must engage and go to war or not, the presence of the Page of Swords in the sequence of cards will most likely confirm this ambivalence, the Page of Swords being a nasty little thing, always intent on splitting relations, rather than finishing them off the honorable way, in a duel, or in going to war.
+If the King of Swords doubts as to whether he must engage and go to war or not, the presence of the Page of Swords in the sequence of cards will most likely confirm this ambivalence, the Page of Swords being a nasty little thing, always intent on splitting relations, rather than finishing them off the honorable way, in a duel, or in actually going to war.

 Oh, the sympathy that can turn nasty, if the Queen is too impressionable herself, and unable to discern what the truth is.

 Truth or Dare?

-At least that’s my conclusion after reflecting on the cunning folk cartomancy, often referenced by others in books but without full explanations as to why we equate a court card with a certain idea (see, for instance, Dawn Jackson’s Hedgewytch method, which, although logically wonderful and sound, often falls short of examining the root of the logical thread behind why we say what we say).
+At least that’s my conclusion after reflecting on the cunning folk cartomancy, often referenced by others in various books and online resources, but without full explanations as to why we equate a court card with a certain idea (see, for instance, a favorite of mine, Dawn Jackson’s Hedgewytch method, which, although logically wonderful and sound, often falls short of examining the root of the logical thread behind why we say what we say).

 Where is it more likely to find the truth?
 Obviously not in the public sphere where politicians set the agenda.
 The truth is the closest to us, our private place, our soul.
 Who has access to this?
 Women.
 That’s my reasoning.

 In books about esoteric tarot people refer to the court cards as having to do with an expression of the within and without dichotomy, or indeed as following the hermetic axiom: ‘As above, so below’ (see Marcus Katz’s work).

 Whether the King of Swords is a bad magician today and a good magistrate tomorrow will be something we can determine according to how we see the essential qualities of the suit of swords in alignment with the context of the question.

-What is the Question, Exactly?
+What is the question, exactly?

 If the question is one about how to handle the truth, then the presence of the Queen of Swords alongside the King of Cups suggests difficulty in admitting to suffering from blind spots.